 Otherwise, you’ll end up in a sweater or shawl the whole time, and hate your hospital photos forever.

-Pajamas are also button-down which makes it easy for breastfeeding.
+Pajamas that are button-down make for easy breastfeeding.

-The delivery process knows no glamour and your hair is left with the most evidence of just how rough it was.
+The delivery process is not glamorous and your hair will likely reveal just how rough it was.

-Pack a headgear to wrap your hair in to keep it disciplined.
+Pack headgear to wrap your hair in to keep it disciplined.